 Examines the use of Health Impact Assessment as a public health tool for informing decision-makers about the potential health impacts of proposed projects and policies.
 Students learn the steps for conducting HIAs, review case studies, and conduct an HIA of a current local proposed project.
 Offered: jointly with ENV H 536; Sp.

-Health impact assessment (HIA) is a public health tool used to inform decision-makers about the potential health impacts of proposed projects, programs, and policies that do not traditionally focus on health outcomes (e.g. transportation, education, housing), but are likely to affect the publicís health.
-While HIAs are commonly used in Europe, Canada, Australia, New Zealand, and elsewhere, HIAs are an emerging practice in the United States (http://www.cdc.gov/healthyplaces/hia.htm).
-This course is particularly appropriate for students interested in the links between public health and community design.
-In the course, students consider the rationale for conducting HIAs, learn the necessary steps to conduct an HIA, review national and international case studies, and discuss how HIA findings may impact decision making.
-Then students work collaboratively to conduct a detailed HIA of the health aspects of a current proposed project or plan.
-For Spring Quarter 2013, this project was an HIA of the Tacoma South Downtown Subarea Plan, with assistance from the City of Tacoma Planning Department.
-During the course, students participated in a field visit to Tacoma and attended a public hearing about the subarea plan.
-The project or plan for the Spring 2014 course will be arranged in the months before the start of the course.
+Health impact assessment (HIA) is a process used to inform decision-makers about the potential health impacts of proposed projects, programs, and policies that do not traditionally focus on health outcomes (e.g. transportation, education, housing), but are likely to affect the publicís health.
+HIAs are commonly used in Europe, Canada, Australia, New Zealand, and elsewhere.
+Over the past decade, HIA practice has grown rapidly in the United States (http://www.cdc.gov/healthyplaces/hia.htm).
+This course is appropriate for students interested in evaluating the links between community design and public health and applying this evidence to inform decision-making for new policies and plans.
+In the course, students first consider the rationale for conducting HIAs, learn the steps to conduct an HIA, review national and international case studies, and discuss how HIA findings may impact decision-making.
+Then students conduct a detailed HIA of the health aspects of a currently proposed project or plan.
+For Spring Quarter 2014, this project will be an HIA of the update of the 2010 plan for Pioneer Square in downtown Seattle, with assistance for obtaining project information from the Executive Director of the Alliance for Pioneer Square.
+During the course, students will participate in a field visit to Pioneer Square and possibly attend a public hearing about the plan.

 Student learning goals

 Describe the purpose, benefits, and challenges of using health impact assessments to convey information about health to decision-makers